 All of these questions open out the issue in a way that ‘why’ never will.
 ‘Why’ may reduce people to the appearance of blithering idiots who don’t appear to know their proverbial arses from their elbows.
 By substituting ‘why’ with the other open questions, you help draw out a person’s inner resources.
 ‘Why’ may be quick, but the other open questions, especially ‘how’ promote concrete action.
 ‘Why’ may often trigger a stress response which puts us into a state of survival (the classic ‘fight or flight’ response) where we are only able to access a limited range of cognitive responses, namely those related to survival.
-‘How come?’ is a more relaxed approach which is more likely to enable us to evoke a broaden range of cognitive and emotional responses on which we can build.
+‘How come?’ is a more relaxed approach which is more likely to enable us to evoke a broader range of cognitive and emotional responses on which we can build.

-So that is why you should use ‘why’ sparingly and opt for a broaden range of open questions to tap into a richer source of practical information that helps people learn and move forward.
+So that is why you should use ‘why’ sparingly and opt for a broadening range of open questions to tap into a richer source of practical information that helps people learn and move forward.

 Finally, as if really need to emphasize the point, here’s a scene in the cult 60s TV series The Prisoner (with Patrick McGoohan) where he challenges the Orwellian super-computer.
-The protagonist inputs his question and and you can see the results here.
+The protagonist inputs his question and you can see the results here.
 No prizes for guess what the question was.

 If you found this post useful:

 - Use the buttons below to ‘like’ and share the post with friends and colleagues

 - Sign up to be the first to get notifications by email